cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 registration that it stores in a credential file alongside other clients registrations as needed.

-The registration flow is shown below:
+The registration flow is shown below, and the process is described in more detail in
+{{registration-phase}}:

 ~~~
     creds                                   parameters